-“My time with John is good, I very much enjoy the time that we spent together and so does John.
-This is special since John is not used to this.
-His mother at first was a little hesitant.
-Talking like “you know, I give him enough attention already, and more like this”.
-But she now hears from John himself how good our times together are and is completely supportive.
-She even asked me to help discuss things with John like gaming, curing and violence.
+“My time with John is good, I enjoy the time that we spent together very muchand so does John.
+This is special for John, since he is not used to this.
+His mother was a little hesitant at first.
+Saying “you know, I give him enough attention already, et cetera”.
+But now she has heard from John himself howvaluable our times together are and she is completely supportive.
+She even asked me to help discuss things with John like gaming, cursing and violence.
 This is so special!

-John also sees how things are different at our house.
-For example we share meals and eat together.
+John also sees how things are different in our family.
+For example: we share meals and eat together.
 And we pray and give thanks before the meal.
-Now they invited me to join them for a meal as well.
-They will soon - they promised before I will come and share a meal - get a dining table as wel and begin to give thanks for their food.
+Now they have invited me to join them for a meal as well.
+They spoke to me about purchasing a dining table soon.
+And they even began to give thanks for their meals as well.
 Very special indeed.

 A prayer point is time.
 My schedule is very full.
 Literally from Monday ‘till Saturday is packed and even the Sundays are pretty full.
 To meet with John I often stop working early so that we have time.
 Since I am self-employed I can do this, but the problem is also that John’s schedule is very full as well.
 He is not always available and - like his peers - has responsibilities as well.
-Please pray for a good way forward to regularly meet and spent time together.”
+Please pray for a good solution forward to meet regularly and keep spending time together.”

 Systems are not running yet, we’re not in Holland yet - but you know what?
 That is not the core of Alongsiders at all!
 The core is a young person loving one other (like John) in Jesus’ name.
-That is where the change happens.
-But that is not easy.
+That is where change happens.
+But that is not easy...

 Here are some things I learn from the message above.